Locatalyze

 Best Suburbs to Open a Retail Shop in Darwin (2026)

-A data-driven guide to Darwin's retail market — scored by foot traffic, defence spending patterns, wet season dynamics, and rent viability.
-Darwin is Australia's most misunderstood retail market: small population, but extraordinary median income and zero major chain competition.
+A data-driven guide to Darwin's retail market — scored by foot traffic, defence spending patterns, wet season dynamics, and rent viability using the same 5-factor engine across all Locatalyze city hubs.
+Darwin is Australia's most misunderstood retail market: small population, but extraordinary median income and limited national chain competition.

 Analyse your address free →See suburb scores ↓